tomjn/wp-gitbook/README.md

 # wp-gitbook

-A port of the Gitbook theme for WordPress
+A port of the [Gitbook default theme](https://github.com/GitbookIO/theme-default) for WordPress

 ![screenshot](screenshot.png)